cotes2020/jekyll-theme-chirpy/_posts/04CodeNote/0.DS/2019-08-25-6-Sorting-and-Searching.md

 print(binarySearch(testlist, 13))
 ```

-To analyze the binary search algorithm, we need to recall that each comparison eliminates about half of the remaining items from consideration.
+##### analyze the binary search

+- each comparison eliminates about half of the remaining items from consideration.
 - What is the maximum number of comparisons this algorithm will require to check the entire list?
-- If we start with n items, about `𝑛/2` items will be left after the first comparison.
+  - If we start with `n` items, about `𝑛/2` items will be left after the first comparison.
-- After the second comparison, there will be about 𝑛/4.
-Then 𝑛/8, 𝑛/16, and so on.
+  - After the second comparison, there will be about `𝑛/4`.
+Then `𝑛/8, 𝑛/16, and so on`.

 - How many times can we split the list
   - When we split the list enough times, we end up with a list that has just one item.
-Either that is the item we are looking for or it is not.
-Either way, we are done.
+  - Either that is the item we are looking for or it is not.
+  - Either way, we are done.

-- The number of comparisons necessary to get to this point is i where `n/2^i = 1`.
+- The number of comparisons necessary to get to this point is `i` where `n/2^i = 1`.
-- Solving for `i` gives us `𝑖=log𝑛`.
+  - Solving for `i`: `𝑖=log𝑛`.
   - The maximum number of comparisons is logarithmic with respect to the number of items in the list.
   - Therefore, the binary search is `𝑂(log𝑛)`.

 One additional analysis issue needs to be addressed.
 In the recursive solution shown above, the recursive call,
 - uses the slice operator to create the left half of the list that is then passed to the next invocation (similarly for the right half as well).